badaz/foundry-vtt-dev/README.md

 docker-compose up -d
 ```

-At first launch, please wait a moment for the foundry-vtt image to be pulled by docker, then wait for the container to download foundry and initialize.
+At first launch, please wait a moment for the foundryvtt image to be pulled by docker, then wait for the container to download foundry and initialize.

 You can follow what is going on inside the container by entering this command: